Small claims court: England and Wales

 The separate small claims procedure was first introduced for claims up to £75 in 1973.
 This flowed from the statutory power of judges to order arbitration.
 The limit was raised to £1,000 in 1991, £3,000 in 1996, £5,000 in 1999 and £10,000 in 2013.
 The limit is only a guideline.
 The court may allocate a case to the small claim track where the claim is over the guideline if it is considered that the case is simple enough that it is an appropriate way of disposing of the matter.
 A Money Claim Online service is available for larger, but still simple, claims.

+For small claims arising out of road traffic accidents, the cap has been £5000 since 2021.
+This element covers claims related to pain, suffering and loss of amenity, while property damage, loss of earnings and other financial losses are calculated separately, the whole being subject to the same £10,000 overall limit.
+For vulnerable road users, children, motorcyclists, pedestrians and cyclists, the limit for the injury component is £1,000.

 Northern Ireland

-The small claims process allows certain types of claims not exceeding £3,000 to be decided informally by the County Court.
+The small claims process allows certain types of claims not exceeding £5,000 to be decided informally by the County Court.

 Scotland

 In Scotland small claims are handled by a process called simple procedure, subject to a limit of £5,000.

 United States

 The movement to establish small-claims courts typically began in the early 1960s, when justice of the peace courts were increasingly seen as obsolete, and officials felt it desirable to have such a court to allow people to represent themselves without legal counsel.
 In New York State, small claims courts were established in response to the 1958 findings of Governor Thomas E. Dewey's Tweed Commission on the reorganization of the state judiciary.
 Since then, the movement towards small-claims courts has led to their establishment in most U.S. states.

 There is no equivalent to a small-claims court in the federal court.
 (Note that Congress has set the jurisdictional minimum for diversity jurisdiction cases at greater than $75,000).
 Magistrate judges are authorized to handle certain preliminary matters.
 Since the year 2010, the costs of filing fees have increased in almost every state court system.
 Filing fees typically range from US$15 to $150, depending on the claim amount.
 The alternative to small claims court include less expensive, faster online dispute resolution and settlement services, where potential litigants settle their disputes at a lower cost without requiring or involving any adjudicative process.